Magyartanulas/magyartanulas.github.io/extrastuff.md

 |         |                |              |                |                      |

-(this is a little advanced but i think its good to have in this section because its where people would look if they wanted to learn this)
+(this is a little advanced for the progression but i think its good to have in this section because its where people would expect to find it)